me364njit/Encryptor-and-Decryptor/README.md

 # Encryptor-and-Decryptor

+**Main is found in WheelImp.java file after installing all classes from 'P2PInterfacePackage'**

 1. **Imports and Setup:**
    - The code begins by importing required packages and classes.
 It initializes variables and instances that will be used throughout the program.